FirelyTeam/firely-docs/simplifier/simplifierPersonalContent.rst

 .. image:: ./images/MySnippets.PNG

-Account Settings and Mail Digest
+Account Settings
 """"""""""""""""""""""""""""""""
+Here you can edit your account settings.
+You can also visit your User Profile from this page by clicking on ``Profile`` in the upper right corner.

+* **Avatar**: Upload an image and save it as your avatar.
+Your avatar will be visible in your user profile.
+* **Personal details**: Edit your personal details here: email, display name and a description, which will appear in your user profile.
-Here you can edit your personal details, password and settings for mail updates.
+* **Mail updates**: Choose your settings for mail updates.
 The digest mail is a mail that informs you of bookmarked projects and resources that have changed recently.
 You can choose one of the following frequencies: daily, weekly, monthly or never.
-You can also visit your User Profile from this page by clicking on ``Preview profile``.
+* **Change password**: This is where you can change your Simplifier password.
+* **Social media**: Add social media like Twitter or LinkedIn.
+Your social media will appear in your user profile, so other Simplifier users can find you.
+* **Licenses**: Lists your Simplifier licenses.
+* **Features**: Shows which Simplifier features are active based on your account and license.

 .. image:: ./images/AccountSettings.PNG